studyingChristianity/symbols/*journal.md

 ---

-## 🐾 Koshitsu
+## 🐾 Suggestions to Koshitsu

-Their money spend needs to be displayed on the kunaicho website.
+* Their money spend to be displayed on the kunaicho website.
+* They set up cameras at home and start YouTube Live.

 # Sat, 11/15/2025